ERP plot

 Show significant time periods as horizontal bars.

-Example: DataFrame(from = [0.1, 0.3], to = [0.5, 0.7], coefname = ["(Intercept)", "condition: face"]).
+Example:DataFrame(from = [0.1, 0.3], to = [0.5, 0.7], coefname = ["(Intercept)", "condition: face"]).

-Enable or disable colorbar.
+Enable or disable colorbar.layout.use_legend = true

-Enable or disable legend.
+Enable or disable legend.layout.show_legend = true

-Enable or disable legend and colorbar.
+Enable or disable legend and colorbar.tick_formatter::Function = default_ticks

-• visual = (; color = Makie.wong_colors, colormap = :roma)
+F.e.mapping = (; col = :group)will make a column for each group.visual = (; color = Makie.wong_colors, colormap = :roma)

 How to display significance intervals.
 Options:

-* :vspan – draw vertical shaded spans (default);
+*:vspan– draw vertical shaded spans (default);

-* :lines – draw horizontal bands below ERP lines;
+*:lines– draw horizontal bands below ERP lines;

 Configure the appearance of significance lines:

-* linewidth – thickness of each line (not working);
+*linewidth– thickness of each line (not working);

-* gap – vertical space between stacked lines.
-Computed as stack_step = linewidth + gap;
+*gap– vertical space between stacked lines.
+Computed asstack_step = linewidth + gap;

-* alpha – transparency of the lines.
+*alpha– transparency of the lines.

-Defaults: (alpha = 1, linewidth = 0.005, gap = 0.1)
+Defaults: (alpha = 1, linewidth = 0.005, gap = 0.1)significance_vspan::NamedTuple = (;)

 Control appearance of vertical significance spans:

-* alpha – transparency of the shaded area.
+*alpha– transparency of the shaded area.

 Defaults: (alpha = 0.3,)